bnorthan/inf-428-data-analytics-online/Module1/Assignment1.md

 1. Install KNIME
 2. Access KNIME examples, download and transfer examples to your local workspace.
 3. Install Annaconda.
 4. Join Github, Install GitHub Desktop.
 Get the ipython notebook examples from github and run them on your local machine.
-(See the Python/Annaconda/Github note for details on how to join Github and find the class repo)[Module1/Python].
+[See the Python/Annaconda/Github note for details on how to join Github and find the class repo](Python).
 5. Run 'opencsv' examples in KNIME and IPython.
 6. Find a new CSV file online.
 7. Create a simple workflow that opens the new csv file in KNIME.